All Episodes

 LOL.

-Some of these people are dressed like Satan worshippers.
+Some of these people are dressed like Satan worshipers.

-Um none of them passes women, with the possible exception of that uncanny valley guy with the green hair.
+None of them pass as women, with the possible exception of that uncanny valley guy with the green hair.

-Um, but that's just because it sort of looks like came out of anime.
+But that's just because it sort of looks like it came out of anime.

-Uh, but I don't this is this is the evidence of the mental illness of the people who women are seeing on the streets, who are running into in bathrooms, who, if they are unfortunate enough to need uh domestic abuse shelter, or to be in prison or running into in these supposedly single-sex spaces.
+But this is the evidence of the mental illness of the people who women are seeing on the streets, who are running into in bathrooms, who, if they are unfortunate enough to need a domestic abuse shelter or to be in prison, are running into in these supposedly single sex spaces.

 And unfortunately, the police are reacting to him instead of society reacting to the very confused, sometimes aggressively violent men who are being allowed to threaten women and get away with it.

-So I also think there's something interesting to the fact that you know the degree to which trans people um pass is highly variable, obviously.
+So I also think there's something interesting to the fact that, you know, the degree to which trans people pass is highly variable, obviously.

 Sure.

-And um two the two examples that come to mind of people who do a good job of approximating the other sex.
+And the two examples that come to mind of people who do a good job of approximating the other sex, actually, the three.

-Um Blair White, Buck Angel, and Joe, whose last name I'm blanking on the helicopter pilot that I interviewed.
+Blair White, Buck Angel, and Joe, whose last name I'm blanking on, the helicopter pilot that I interviewed.

 None of these people are delusional with respect to whether or not they've switched sex.